-Counseling and grants from the Musicians’ ERF are often essential to the survival of these musicians.
-Through ERF, hundreds of musicians a year are helped by a New York State licensed social worker, who provides confidential social services to members and their families through the ERF’s Musicians’ Assistance Program.
-Additionally, financial assistance and grants are available to musicians and their families going through hardship.
+Through the ERF, hundreds of musicians a year are helped by New York State licensed social workers who provide confidential social services and monetary grants to qualifying members and their families through the ERF’s Musicians’ Assistance Program (MAP) under the auspices of The Actors Fund, NYC: www.actorsfund.org/Local802.

 Scroll to the bottom of this page to find testimonials from Local 802 members who have benefited from the ERF.